BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 remember, *std::function* is not a lambda or function pointer.

-we start with a foreward template decleration, and then we specialize on it. we want to make sure the signature is correct, is that the template arguments are the same. we want the compiler to throw an error if we pass something which isn't a valid function signature (and return type).
+we start with a forward template deceleration, and then we specialize on it. we want to make sure the signature is correct, is that the template arguments are the same. we want the compiler to throw an error if we pass something which isn't a valid function signature (and return type).
 ```cpp
 template <typename T>
 class function;